186-Teleperformans-Net-Bootcamp/IbrahimSarigoz-BitirmeProjesi/README.md

 # Comment

 I wrote some code for role based user login.
-I have completed the admin login but not the user part.
+I have completed the admin login but not the user part. <br />
-I set the units using enum.
+I set the units using enum. <br />
-Piece 0, kg 1, lt 2, gram 3.
+Piece 0, kg 1, lt 2, gram 3.<br />
-I used caching in the get function using id.
+I used caching in the get function using id.<br />
 Due to the problems I experienced at some points, I could not prepare an efficient project, but I tried to develop a project according to Solid principles by following the design patterns as much as I could.